wolfgangr/SDM2rrd/docs/README-setup-systemd.md

 Jan 19 00:04:39 kellerkind sdmUSR-logger[6883]: ...done.
 Jan 19 00:04:39 kellerkind systemd[1]: sdmInfini.service: Succeeded.
 ```
 Looks like systemd thinks this is intended behaviour. hm. still rtfM on TODO ...
+Ah, still a stanza left from early 'no-clue-whats-going-on'-boilerplates
+Replace `Restart=on-failure` by `Restart=always` does what it says and what adds understanding to the mentioned tests.
+Restart, kill jobs, watch logging coming up again, be happy.
+That's the way undead demons are supposed to behave :-)